BrendonONeill/UI-Gallery/README.md

 - Sass,

 ## Ideas
-:Hover on a card start playing a video of the subject.
+- :Hover on a card start playing a video of the subject.
-Zoom Out style of a charcter profile.
+- Zoom Out style of a charcter profile.
-Animated clouds in the sky
+- Animated clouds in the sky
+- Cars driving on a road

 ## Need Updates